Last updated on April 23, 2019

 A James Hindle

-“Too often I suffer a lack of inspiration when I sit down to write.
-In an attempt to get my brain functioning, I’ll scribble out a bit of ridiculous rambles, written as they occur.
+“It’s easy to suffer a lack of inspiration when attempting to accomplish something.
+In an effort to overcome such occurances (which happen all too often), I sometimes scribble out ridiculous ramblings.
 They are usually nonsensical and confusing.
-At times, with a little touch-up here and there, the jumble of words form an ‘Almost Story’ — an addition for my “Files of the Ridiculous.”
+At times, with a little touch-up here and there, the jumble of words form an a ‘Ridiculous Story — an addition to my “Files of the Ridiculous.”

 I knew I had to think fast, so I told the wolf about a stash of funny grass that the cat was hiding in her bed, back at the cabin, and that it could possibly be smoked if one were so inclined.
 I knew it was just dog hair because when I rolled it in paper and lit it there was a funny smell, kind of like when you roll dog hair in paper and light it.